 Named Weapons: Not a weapon per se, but she had the Pandora System, which enables her to evolve her capabilities.

-She also have Medusa and Chimeraas well as stronger versions of Ikaros, Nymph and Astrea's weapons.
+She also has the "anti-perception system Medusa" and "super-high-speed atomic vibration generator Chimera", as well as stronger versions of Ikaros, Nymph and Astrea's weapons after assimilating the Melan models.

 No Sense of Humor: Tragic example.
 The reason she killed Hiyori in the first place was because she walked in on Tomoki's skit of chasing the Angeloids out of his house and took it seriously.